 To make the lemon custard, wash, zest and juice the lemons.
 In a clean bowl whisk the sugar and eggs until fully combined.
 Add the double cream and mix until fully incorporated.
 Finally, stir in the zest and juice of the lemons.

-You can choose to make smaller individual tarts, as I have, which are perfect for a dinner party or entertaining.
+You can choose to make smaller individual tarts, which are perfect for a dinner party or entertaining.
 Or, you can make one larger one, to be placed in the centre of the table and divided up.
 Either way the basic principles for making the pastry shell are the same.
+If you have an ice cream maker, we recommend making too much filling – once churned, this makes the most ridiculously good lemon ice cream ever.